PoemaIX/KSKB-IX/docs/index-en.md

 * mailto: ix@kskb.eu.org

 ## Special Thanks
-We want to acknowledge the following sponsers for their sponsored resources and support toward the Poema IX project.
+We want to acknowledge the following sponsors for their sponsored resources and support toward the Poema IX project.

 | List                                     | Acknowledgements     |
 |------------------------------------------|----------------------|